Compute per watt is becoming the key metric in enabling next-generation in-vehicle experiences.

 Impressive Compute Power Where and When You Need It

 Incorporating additional screens, digital instrument clusters, and heads-up displays to deliver information and interactive content requires more powerful graphics performance.
 More sensors for advanced driver assistance systems (ADAS) requires a seamless human-machine interface (HMI) with improved sensor fusion and better time coordination.
 Designing interactions that are more natural requires better language processing and system responsiveness.
 Each of these enhancements demands more and more from the compute modules incorporated into the vehicle.
-A platform based on the newest Intel® processors addresses this by offering substantial compute to in-vehicle infotainment (IVI), digital instrument clusters, ADAS, and other aspects of the in-vehicle experience.
-This powerful processing power comes in a low-power and highly scalable package that can accommodate a wide variety of designs.
-It also offers impressive graphics capabilities and hardened security features—all based on the scalable Intel® architecture.
+A platform based on the newest Intel processors addresses this by offering substantial compute for in-vehicle infotainment (IVI), digital instrument clusters, ADAS, and other aspects of the in-vehicle experience.
+This powerful processing comes in a low-power and highly scalable package that can accommodate a wide variety of designs.
+It also offers impressive graphics capabilities and hardened security features—all based on scalable Intel® architecture.

 User Experience Leadership

 Success in creating in-vehicle experiences goes beyond hardware and software and into understanding drivers and passengers as human beings.
 Intel has been conducting extensive direct user experience research led by dedicated teams of social scientists and making deep investments in academic research.
 We are also engaging in collaborative design with key industry leaders and experiential analysis to advance HMI design within the environment of a vehicle.
 This research, paired with platforms built on the latest Intel processors, enables the industry to deliver intuitive, new in-vehicle experiences that keep the driver focused on the road ahead.